Management Education & Development (MED)

 Please be sure to follow the Academy of Management's guidelines for PDW submissions.
 You must submit your proposal via the AOM Submission Center.

 Please note these key dates as you plan your submission:

-The PDW program takes place Friday, 7 August and Saturday, 8 August 2020 from 8:00 AM to 8:00 PM.
-The minimum duration of a PDW is 1.5 hours; however, the PDW chair can shorten a submitted PDW to 75 or 90 minutes if explicitly requested by the submitter and/or if the PDW chair believes a shorter session would better serve the division’s member experience.
+The PDW program takes place over the 5 days of the Annual Meeting.
+The minimum duration of a PDW is 1.5 hours.
+Please note that the PDW chair may shorten the submission without contacting the submitters in order to manage the overall programme and to maximize the overall number of PDWs that will appeal to the broadest number of our members and better serve the division’s member experience.
 When preparing your PDW proposal, please anticipate how your session may fit into a 75 to 90 minute time slot.
-Lengthy sessions are discouraged unless there is a compelling need (e.g., a doctoral student consortium).
+Lengthy sessions are discouraged.

 Please remember: PDWs submitted to MED should more specifically target our domain, as described above, rather than an “all academy” submission.

-If you have any questions, please contact Gerard Beenen, PDW Program Chair, at email@example.com.
+If you have any questions, please contact Mairead Brady, PDW Program Chair, at Mairead.Brady@tcd.ie